compulim/iter-fest/README.md

 Some functions that do not have actual functionality, such as, `entries`, `forEach`, `keys`, `values`, etc. are not ported.

 Some functions that requires iterating from the right side or random access are not brought over, for example, `lastIndexOf`, `reduceRight`, `sort`, `toReversed`, `toSorted`, etc. This is because iterables must always start from left side.
-We will not emulate right side iteration if they would take more than `O(n)`.
+To avoid performance regressions, we generally do not port functions that their complexity would be increased.

-If you think a specific function could be done in an `O(n)` way, please submit a pull request to us.
+If you think a specific function should be done, please submit a pull request to us.

 ### How about asynchronous iterables?